eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--plugin`

 This option specifies a plugin to load.
-You can omit the prefix `eslint-plugin-` from the plugin name.

 * **Argument Type**: String.
 Plugin name.
+You can optionally omit the prefix `eslint-plugin-` from the plugin name.
 * **Multiple Arguments**: Yes

 Before using the plugin, you have to install it using npm.